 - Crashes QGIS or corrupts data changed from No to Yes

 This is confirmed to affect the core c++ plugin, while the same tool in the Processing toolbox seems ok.

-#2 Updated by Alexander Bruy almost 4 years ago
+#2 Updated by Alexander Bruy about 4 years ago

 - Tag deleted (